jpknie/rock-paper-scissors/README.md

 ## Installing

+At root directory:
+* cd client
-cd client, run yarn install
+* run yarn install

+At root directory:
+* cd server
-cd server, run npm install
+* run npm install

 ## Running server

 You need to have mongodb installed on your system.

-In server directory run mongod --dbpath data/ then type: node main.js now the server is running and waiting for client connection.
+* In server directory run mongod --dbpath data/
+* then type: node main.js

+Now the server is running and waiting for client connection.

 ## Running client